orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `then`: used to specify that the following sequence of actions must run if the current action succeeds.
 - `recover`: used to specify that the following individual action must run if the current action fails.
 Once the following action has run, processing continues successfully.

+With actions and combinators, the syntax becomes:

+- The process must start with an action or a sub-process.
+- The process must also end with an action or a sub-process.
+- Two actions or sub-processes must be separated by a combinator.
+- Some actions have parameters (NOTE: As of Orbeon Forms 4.2, only a single, unnamed parameter is supported.).

 For example, the behavior of the (now deprecated) "Save" button is specified this way: